Tuesday, December 13, 2011

 This recipe is not in my mom's box, but I wanted to put it on, as it is her recipe.
 I also put it on my other blog.
 Vanilla ice cream was a must every summer.
 We did have the old hand-crank freezer and then when electric freezers came out we switch over to that.
 Things have changed since the way I make it, so will be putting on that recipe also.
 Before mixing this up mom would put the mixing bowl and beaters in the freezer to get good and cold.
 I do remember it was so good, that I started to eat it too fast and would get brain freeze.
 Of course, we would fight over who got to lick the paddles.
 Yummy, stuff!

-Home-made Vanilla Ice Cream
+Home-made Vanilla Ice Cream12 eggs, whole

 1 quart cream